 A software-based course including discrete and continuous probability distributions, hypothesis testing, confidence intervals, correlation, and regression.
+Lecture and lab.
 Both semesters, three credits.
 Identical to Ma 320.
-Prerequisites: Ma 090, Math ACT 20 or above, or placement into Ma 103 or higher
+Prerequisites:Math ACT 20 or above, or Math SAT 550 or above, or Ma 090 or placement into Ma 103 or higher.

-BA 325 Managerial & Interpersonal Behavior A study of the supervisory aspects of the administrative environment with an emphasis on leadership, problem solving, team building, communication, process and quality management, and personnel management.
+BA 325 Managerial & Interpersonal Behavior

+A study of the supervisory aspects of the administrative environment with an emphasis on leadership, problem solving, team building, communication, process and quality management, and personnel management.
 Both semesters, three credits.
 Prerequisite: BA 215.